DavesCodeMusings/raspberry-cobbler/docs/side-quests/bash.md

 Since _/tmp_ is a RAM-based file system, any files sitting there are taking up system memory.
 Deleting them will free up space.

 ## Next steps
-_glibc_ and _ncurses_ are common requirements for a number of other side quests.
+_glibc_ and _ncurses_ are common requirements for a number of other software packges.
+If you want to explore installing additional software, these library dependencies are already installed with bash.